gofiber/fiber/docs/middleware/healthcheck.md

 # Health Check

-Liveness, readiness and startup probes middleware for [Fiber](https://github.com/gofiber/fiber) that provides three endpoints for checking the liveness, readiness and startup state of HTTP applications.
+Liveness, readiness and startup probes middleware for [Fiber](https://github.com/gofiber/fiber) that provides three endpoints for checking the liveness, readiness, and startup state of HTTP applications.

 ## Overview